altpsyche/vis-psyche-docs/chapters/A_Reference.md

 7. **Multiple lights** - Support an array of lights in the shader
 8. **Load a glTF model** - Use `Model::LoadFromFile()` with a sample model
 9. **Model browser** - Add ImGui file picker to load models at runtime
-10. **PBR rendering** - Upgrade shader to use full metallic-roughness workflow
+10. **PBR rendering** - Upgrade shader to use full PBRMaterial properties (emissive, occlusion, alpha)